 Evaluation settings.
-We re-train Pass2path [35] based on the open-sourced codes to guarantee the same training sets for Pass2path and our TPG model.
+We re-train Pass2path [35] based on the open-sourced codes 5 to guarantee the same training sets for Pass2path and our TPG model.
 Note that we do not directly use the open-sourced Pass2path model due to the conflict of evaluation sets with training sets of Pass2path, which randomly samples 80% quantifying password pairs.
-Furthermore, for evaluation, we randomly sample $N{accounts}$ (10 in our settings) users from the rest 20% of BreachCompilation and Collection#1, where each user has several passwords.
+Furthermore, for evaluation, we randomly sample $N{accounts}$ (105 in our settings) users from the rest 20% of BreachCompilation and Collection#1, where each user has two passwords.

 Evaluation metrics.
-We pick one of the leaked passwords from a specific user as an input, and then infer its variants (limited to 1,000 guesses) based on the TPG models.
-Once the produced variants are among the rest of the passwords from the same user, the user's account is cracked.
-We calculate the cracking rate by $\frac{N{cracked}}{N{accounts}}$ given different guesses (i.e., 10, 100, and 1,000).
+We pick one of the leaked passwords from a specific user as the input, and then infer its variants (limited to 1,000 guesses) based on the TPG models.
+Once the produced variants hit the other password of the same user, the user's account is cracked.
+We calculate the cracking rate among the evaluation uses/account by $\frac{N{cracked}}{N{accounts}}$ given different guesses (i.e., 10, 100, and 1,000).

 Experimental results.
 As shown in Table 5, our three models significantly outperform Pass2path.
 PassBERT can improve the cracking rates by an average of 21.82% (22.09% in BreachCompilation and 21.56% in Collection#1), demonstrating the transformers' superiority in targeted guessing.
-We note that the literature [35] of Pass2path reported slightly higher results in BreachCompilation (i.e., 9.9%, 13.1% and 15.8% in respective 10, 100 and 1,000 guesses).
-This phenomenon is possibly due to the larger size of training password pairs in Pass2path, which adopts the keyboard-sequence representation.
-For example, the case of "QWERTY $\rightarrow$ Qwerty" has five edit distances, which is removed for our model training.
-While Pass2path regards the pairs with two edit distances by the transformed pair of "<c>qwerty qwerty" (<c> and refer to capitalization and shift).
+We note that the literature [35] of Pass2path reported